 Suzann Gage likewise became a minor feminist celebrity, thanks to her drawings for the FFWHC texts.
 Her images, like Frankfort’s directness, offer a surprising view of how people might take care of one another in private spaces.
 Gage wanted to use her artistic abilities for the women’s movement: she had been an art major and newly out lesbian at Illinois State University, and she became an enthusiastic member of the National Organization for Women (NOW) in its early years.
-In a 2009 interview with Bonnie Fortune, Gage recalled how her world was rocked when Carol Downer, a founder of the Jane Collective, came to central Illinois in October 1972.
+In a 2009 interview with Bonnie Fortune, Gage recalled how her world was rocked when Carol Downer and Lorraine Rothman, early activists in the self-help movement, came to central Illinois in October 1972.

 Gage found Downer and Rothman’s forthright activism revelatory.
 She had never realized people could monitor their own pelvic health without submitting to a clinician’s authority.
 Shortly after Roe v.
 Wade made abortion a constitutional right in January 1973, Gage quit school and moved to L.A., where the Feminist Women’s Health Center had formed the Women’s Choice Clinic to provide healthcare services, including outpatient abortions.
 Gage began creating anatomical illustrations of women’s pelvic anatomy, so that anyone could better understand their reproductive system (including the complex anatomy of the clitoris and urethral sponge, which medical texts have typically failed to represent accurately).
 She participated in and sketched groups hosting pelvic parties, using her friends and community members as models.
 She intentionally pictured a diverse range of people participating in their own care, and she focused on women of color due to their historic underrepresentation and vulnerability.